 The judicial measures (i.e. acts of the court) may be judgments, orders or decrees.

-A judgment is the judge's ruling that decides on the merits of the case or of a part of it, or of one or more procedural issues.
+The statement of judge is the motivated ruling that decides on the merits of the case, of a part of it, or of one or more procedural issues.